EP335: How to Handle Inflation and Pricing Without Creating Price Resistance

 If I offer this, and someone rejects it, they're rejecting me.
 Or…If I increase the price, and they reject it, they're rejecting me.

-And I would invite you to consider that you are the creator, but you are not the creation.
-You create different things.
+I would invite you to consider that you are the creator, but you are not the creation.

-You interact with the marketplace and put things into the market to see how people react to those.
-Then you need to make adjustments to the product.
+You interact with the marketplace and put things into the market to see how people react to them.
+Then, you make adjustments to the product.
+It’s not a personal reflection on you.

 So maybe platinum is more popular than silver or vice versa.
 The only way you'll know is to put it out there and get feedback.